 Methane concentrations in all passive vents are consistently above 5%v; however, there is no regulatory standard for methane concentration in passive vents, nor are there any regulatory actions for methane concentrations exceeding 5%v in passive vents in solid waste landfills.
 Vents are not intended to be representative sampling locations for LFG conditions in the waste, and monitoring results are used as only a non-quantitative indicator of trends in LFG accumulation in the foundation cover soils.
-A portable LFG analyzer will be used in the field to measure Methane, O2, CO2, and balance gas.
+A portable LFG analyzer will be used in the field to measure methane, O2, CO2, and balance gas.

-Additional investigations, such as the installation of permanent or temporary probes, may be conducted to measure methane and/or VOCs.
+Additional investigations, such as the installation of permanent or temporary probes, may be conducted to measure methane.
 Additional investigations may be prepared and implemented as an amendment to this QAPP or as a separate plan.

 Study boundaries.
 To determine any upward methane trends, monitoring probes and vents at OU2 Landfills will be monitored.
+Per the analytic approach, the temporal boundaries are: